web-platform-dx/web-features/docs/publishing.md

    1. Go to https://github.com/web-platform-dx/web-features/releases/new to start a new draft release.
    1. Fill in the tag name `vX.Y.Z` manually as both the tag and release title.
    1. For minor releases, add a `## What's New` section to the top of the release notes, before all other sections.

+      1. In this section, add a line `* X features`, where `X` is the number of features new in this release.
+      1. In this section, add a line `* Y% coverage of BCD`, where `Y` is the coverage percentage for this release.

    1. For major releases, add a `## Breaking Changes` section to the top of the release notes, before all other sections.
    1. Click **Generate release notes**.
    1. In the release description, find unescaped `<` characters and make sure that HTML elements are enclosed with backticks.